 b.
-Stock options plans:
+Share options plans:

 In 2013, the Company adopted the Global-e Online Ltd. 2013 Share Incentive Plan ("2013 Plan"), under which the Company may grant various forms of equity incentive compensation at the discretion of the board of directors, including share options.
 The awards have varying terms, but generally vest over four years.
-Share options expire 7 years following the date of grant, unless otherwise determined by the 2013 Plan administrator, but in no event more than 10 years following the date of grant.
+Share options expire 10 years after the date of grant.
 The Company issues new ordinary shares upon exercise of share options.